 Now, let's look at some natural ways to lower LDL cholesterol and all the studies that prove it:

 - Reduce intake of saturated fat.
 This is the single most effective way to reduce cholesterol without medications!
-Saturated fats are solid at room temperature; butter, bacon, cheese, lard, margarine, fat on steak, chicken skin, red meat, coconut oil, and trans fats.
+Saturated fats are solid at room temperature; butter, bacon, cheese, lard, margarine, fat on steak, chicken skin, red meat, coconut oil, ghee, tallow, and partially hydrogenated spreads and oils (trans fats).
 These raise your LDL which causes heart disease (blockages in your arteries).
 They increase cholesterol synthesis and reduce the amount of LDL receptors that remove LDL from circulation. (https://pubmed.ncbi.nlm.nih.gov/32428300/)

 - Eating more beans and Legumes.
 Incorporating more beans and legumes in your diet can improve and enhance cardiovascular health by reducing LDL cholesterol by about 10.7% .
 Which can impart significant cardioprotective effect.
 Many beans have anti-oxidant properties as well.
 Fava beans, chick peas, lentils, kidney beans, soybeans, and peanuts are all a part of this important class. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7915747/, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6414510/, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8781140/)